Planks 101: Plank Exercises for Beginners

 Alignment is key, friends.
 Use a mirror or a piece of furniture as you get started to avoid accidental pressure on your joints.

-If you choose to use a piece of furniture, do the following steps at an incline to engage your abs.
-You may also do plank on the floor or a mat.
+If you choose to use a piece of furniture, perform the following steps at an incline to engage your abs.
+You may also do a plank on the floor or a mat.

 - Place your hands directly under your shoulders.
 Spread your fingers wide.